 One of the primary causes of protein accumulation on contact lenses is the presence of eye secretions.
 These secretions, such as tears and oils, contain proteins that can bind to the lens surface over time.
 The combination of proteins and other components in these secretions leads to deposits on the lenses, resulting in discomfort and reduced vision clarity.

-See also How Does A Protein Fold
+See also How To Make Recombinant Protein

 2. Environmental Factors